denoland/std/README.md

 These modules do not have external dependencies and they are reviewed by the Deno core team.
-The intention is to have a standard set of high-quality, web-compatible code that all Deno projects can use fearlessly.
+The intention is to have a standard set of high-quality, browser-compatible code that all Deno projects can use fearlessly.

 Contributions are welcome!